tymyrddin/purple/source/docs/distribution-networks/observable-semantics/database-and-transactions/database-transaction-logs.md

 along with everything else.
 The backup catalogue is a record in its own right, a scheduled backup absent from it, on a date that counts, points to a copy deleted to prevent exactly that comparison.

+The work-order lifecycle alone keeps a steady stream of inserts and updates flowing, so a single transaction is unremarkable and the signal is a change with no business process around it.
+The change, two origins:

+    A RECORD CHANGED IN THE STORE
+    ─────────────────────────────
+                    THROUGH THE APPLICATION     │  DIRECT WRITE
+    app session     a matching session log      │  none authorisation   the application enforced it │  bypassed work order      references the change       │  none audit row       one of a coherent trail     │  isolated, or all that survives

 *Last updated: 13 July 2026*